phpbits/tabsy/readme.txt

 <h4>Demo & Instructions</h4>
 Check this plugin in action <a href="http://tabsy.phpbits.space/">here</a>.

-<h4>Usage | Shortcode</h4>
+<h4>Usage | WordPress Tabs Plugin Shortcode</h4>
-Thanks to wordpress shortcode functions, adding content has never been easy and to make it very convenient for you to use tabsy please make sure you follow the shortcode instructions and attributes below.
+Thanks to WordPress shortcode functions, adding content has never been easy and to make it very convenient for you to use tabsy please make sure you follow the shortcode instructions and attributes below.
 Thanks!

 <pre>
 [wptabsy]